Thermogenesis is just a fancy word for the creation of heat in your body ("therme" is Greek for heat and "genesis" for creation).

 The good news is, you can actively increase your calorie burn rate by triggering thermogenesis in your body (this article will show you how).

 I will not only explain how many calories different kinds of thermogenesis can help you burn away, but will also provide you with actionable tips on how you can improve your weight loss results by boosting thermogenesis in your body.

-But just to make absolutely sure I won't be wasting any of your precious time, here's a brief overview of what you can expect to learn from this article:
+But just to make absolutely sure I won't be wasting any of your time, here's a short overview of what you can expect to learn from this article: